Attraction tickets | TicketLens

 opening hours

-The castle is open from 9 am to 6 pm from April until October 15.
+The castle is open from 9 am to 5 pm from April until October 15.
 From October 16 to the end of March it is open from 10 am to 4 pm.
-The Ticketcenter in Hohenschwangau is open from 8 am to 4 pm between April and October 15, and from 8.30 am to 3 pm from October 16 to the end of March.
+The Ticketcenter in Hohenschwangau is open from 8 am to 4 pm between April and October 15, and from 8:30 am to 3 pm from October 16 to the end of March.
 The castle and Ticketcenter are open daily except on January 1, and December 24, 25, and 31.

 tickets

-Regular tickets cost €15 or €14 for groups of over 15 people, visitors on National Service, disabled visitors, or visitors aged 65 and over.
-Entry is free for those aged under 18 and companions of disabled visitors.
-A combined ticket is available which allows you to visit Neuschwanstein Castle, Linderhof and Herrenchiemsee, this costs €31.
+Regular tickets cost €18 or €17 for reduced categories including groups of over 15 people, visitors on National Service, disabled visitors, or visitors aged 65 and over.
+Entry is free for those aged under 18.
+A combination ticket allows access to Neuschwanstein Castle, Linderhof, and Herrenchiemsee, priced at €31 and valid for six months, permitting one visit to each.

 address